List of Split Enz members: From 1984

 Since their breakup in 1984, Split Enz have reunited on a number of occasions.
 The first reunion took place on 5 April 1986 at the Rainbow Warrior Music Festival, a benefit concert for Greenpeace held at Auckland's Mount Smart Stadium.
 Joined again by Tim Finn, the reunited group also performed at the debut show of Crowded House, the new band of Neil Finn and Paul Hester, two months later.
 The second reunion followed in December 1989 when the group played four shows in Australia, again with Crowded House, followed by a show in February 1990 to benefit the victims of an earthquake in Newcastle, New South Wales which killed the tour's manager.

 To mark the 20th anniversary of the formation of Split Enz, as well as the release of Mike Chunn's autobiography Stranger than Fiction: The Life and Times of Split Enz, several former members of the group performed a set at Auckland's Wynyard Tavern on 10 December 1992 – exactly 20 years after their live debut at the same venue.
 A full reunion tour of New Zealand followed in March 1993, with Nigel Griggs and Paul Hester returning again.
 In December 1999, Split Enz reunited for a fifth time to perform at the Millennium Concert in Auckland.
 A sixth reunion followed three years later to mark the 30th anniversary of the band's formation and live debut.

 On 14 July 2005, Split Enz performed at their induction into the ARIA Hall of Fame in Melbourne.
 Less than three months previously, Hester had committed suicide after "a long battle with depression".
 For the Hall of Fame performance, 1976–1981 Split Enz drummer Malcolm Green took his place.
 The same lineup returned the following June for a short tour of Australia.
 Another reunion tour followed in March 2008, with four shows in New Zealand featuring John Butler Trio drummer Michael Barker in place of the unavailable Green.
-A final one-off reunion performance (with Barker on drums) took place on 14 March 2009 as part of the Sound Relief festival.
+A final one-off reunion performance (with Green on drums) took place on 14 March 2009 as part of the Sound Relief festival.

 In a 2018 interview, keyboardist Eddie Rayner predicted that Split Enz would not reunite again, explaining that "Everybody's got too much going on in their lives".
+However in November 2025, it was announced the band would be reuniting for a tour in May 2026, with a lineup of Tim, Neil, Crombie and Rayner alongside Matt Eccles on drums and James Milne on bass.